nikhilweee/nikhilweee.github.io/content/blog/018-adversarial-attacks.md

 # Motivation
 ---

-{{<cite "gleave2019adversarial">}} demonstrated the existence of adversarial policies in two-agent zero-sum games between simulated humanoid robots against state-of-the-art victims trained via self-play.
+{{<cite "gleave2019adversarial" "text">}} demonstrated the existence of adversarial policies in two-agent zero-sum games between simulated humanoid robots against state-of-the-art victims trained via self-play.
 The adversary wins against the victims by generating seemingly random and uncoordinated behavior, not by becoming a stronger opponent.
 For instance, in Kick and Defend and You Shall Not Pass, the adversary never stands up but instead learns to lie down in contorted positions on the ground.
 This confuses the victim and forces it to take wrong actions.

 ## How do the adversarial policies exploit the victim?

 To better understand how the adversarial policies exploit their victims, the authors created “masked” versions of victim policies.
 A masked victim observes a static value for the opponent position, corresponding to a typical initial starting state.
 The authors found that masked victims lost frequently against normal opponents.
 However, they were robust to adversarial attacks, which shows that the adversary succeeds by naturally manipulating a victim’s observations through its actions.
 This method is unlike previous works {{<cite "huang2017adversarial;kos2017delving">}} in adversarial RL literature where the image observations are manipulated directly.
-The following videos from {{<cite "gleave2019adversarial">}} help demonstrate these attacks:
+The following videos from {{<cite "gleave2019adversarial" "text">}} help demonstrate these attacks:

 {{<rawhtml>}}
 <figure>